panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 commentsThreadId: explanation-of-javascript-closures
 ---

+Thanks to closures, the callbacks, event handlers, higher-order functions can access outer scope variables.
+Closures are important in functional programming.

 Every JavaScript developer should understand closures.
-Thanks to closures, the callbacks, event handlers, higher-order functions can access outer scope variables.
-Functional programming wouldn't be possible without closures.

-While closures are widely used, they could be difficult to grasp.
-Closures, like recusion, require an "Aha!" moment.
+While closures are widely used, they are difficult to grasp.
+Closures, like recursion, require an "Aha!" moment.

 If you haven't had your "Aha!" moment for closures, then this post is for you.

 I will start with the terms fundamental to closures: scope and lexical scope.
-Then, after grasping the basics, you'll make just one step to understand the closure.
+Then, after grasping the basics, you'll need just one step to finally understand closures.

-A nice bonus awaits at the end: the closure concept explained with a real world example.
+A nice bonus awaits at the end: the closure concept explained with a real-world example.

 ## 1. The scope

-When you define a variable (except a global one), you want it to exist for one purpose.
+When you define a variable, you want it to exist for strict purpose.
 E.g. an `index` variable makes sense to exist within a `for()` loop.

 The concept that manages the accessibility of variables is called *scope*.
 You are free to access the variable defined within its scope.
 However, outside of its scope, the variable is not accessible.

 In JavaScript, a scope is created by: